Lawsuit: Sater looked to launder cash through Trump projects

 NEW YORK — A Soviet-born convicted felon who worked on real estate deals with President Donald Trump was accused in a lawsuit Monday of plotting to use Trump-branded skyscrapers to launder money allegedly stolen from a Kazakhstan bank.

-Sater arranged for Trump and Khrapunov to meet and discuss potential investments, the lawsuit said, but it makes clear: there is no suggestion Trump engaged in impropriety or that he was aware Sater and Khrapunov allegedly stole money.
+Sater arranged for Trump and Khrapunov to meet and discuss potential investments, the lawsuit said, avoiding any suggestion that Trump engaged in impropriety or that he was aware Sater and Khrapunov allegedly stole money.

+Sater's lawyer said Tuesday in a written statement that the bank had hired a Sater-owned company to recover some of the assets and that the lawsuit is "cheap and desperate retaliation" after that company sued over an unpaid bill.

+Sater's company helped the bank recover more than $50 million in stolen assets and was owed $10 million for the work, lawyer Robert Wolf said.
+The bank said in a court filing it did not know Sater was connected to the asset-recovery company until he said so in a deposition.

-Messages were left with Sater and representatives for Trump and his company, the Trump Organization.
+Messages were left with representatives for Trump and his company, the Trump Organization.
 Khrapunov is not named as a defendant in the lawsuit, filed in federal court in Manhattan.
-His lawyer noted that all claims against him regarding alleged money laundering have been dismissed by federal Courts in New York and California.
+His lawyer noted that all claims against him regarding alleged money laundering have been dismissed by federal courts in New York and California.

 Sater's work on the Trump Tower Moscow project has made him a key figure in the House Democrats' investigations into Trump's ties to Russia.
-The Congressional probes are moving forward after Attorney General William Barr on Sunday said that Special Counsel Robert Mueller found no evidence that Trump colluded with Russia to influence the election.
+The congressional probes are moving forward after Attorney General William Barr on Sunday said that special counsel Robert Mueller found no evidence Trump colluded with Russia to influence the election.

 Sater's public testimony, however, will wait.

 The House Intelligence Committee postponed Sater's appearance, scheduled for Wednesday.
-It wasn't immediately clear if he would still meet with the House Judiciary Committee in a closed-door session Thursday.
+It wasn't clear whether he would still meet with the House Judiciary Committee in a closed-door session Thursday.

 Khrapunov's father-in-law, former BTA Bank chairman Mukhtar Ablyazov, is accused of embezzling billions of dollars from the bank and funneling the money into offshore entities.
 The lawsuit said that, once caught, he turned to Khrapunov to monetize and launder remaining assets.